Minimal series-parallel network realizations of bicubic impedances: Series-parallel networks: classification and minimality

 To formally state our results, and compare them with the existing literature, we next introduce the concepts of generic network classes and minimal generating sets.

 The impedance of a given RLC network always takes the form of a ratio of two polynomials

-Here, the coefficients $p_{0}, \ldots , p_{n}, q_{0}, \ldots , q_{n}$ are all polynomial functions in the network's element values (inductances, capacitances, etc.) \cite{HMS_GEN}.
-Following \cite{HMS_GEN}, we call the set of impedances realised by a given network class $\mathcal{N}$ the \emph{realizability set} of $\mathcal{N}$, which can be characterised by the vector of coefficients $(p_{0}, \ldots , p_{n}, q_{0}, \ldots , q_{n})$ and viewed as a (semi-algebraic) subset of $\mathbb{R}^{2n+2}$.
-For any given $N \in \mathcal{N}$, the dimension of the realizability set of $\mathcal{N}$ ($m$) is no greater than one plus the number of elements in $N$ \cite[Lemma 2]{HMS_GEN}, and $\mathcal{N}$ is called generic if there exists $N \in \mathcal{N}$ which contains exactly $m-1$ elements \cite[Definition 1]{HMS_GEN}.
+for some integer $n$ whose value does not exceed the number of energy storage elements in the network.
+Here, no generality is lost in requiring either $p_n \neq 0$ or $q_n \neq 0$, and the coefficients $p_{0}, \ldots , p_{n}, q_{0}, \ldots , q_{n}$ are all polynomial functions in the network's element values (inductances, capacitances, etc.) that can be obtained from Kirchhoff's tree formula \cite{HMS_GEN}.
+Following \cite{HMS_GEN}, we call the set of impedances realized by a given network class $\mathcal{N}$ the \emph{realizability set} of $\mathcal{N}$, which can be characterised by the vector of coefficients $(p_{0}, \ldots , p_{n}, q_{0}, \ldots , q_{n})$ and viewed as a (semi-algebraic) subset of $\mathbb{R}^{2n+2}$.
+For any given $N \in \mathcal{N}$, the dimension\footnote{We define the dimension of a semi-algebraic set $\mathcal{S}$ in accordance with \cite{ARAG} as the largest $d$ such that there exists a one-to-one smooth map from the open cube $(-1,1)^d \subset \mathbb{R}^d$ into $\mathcal{S}$.} of the realizability set of $\mathcal{N}$ is at most one greater than the number of elements in $N$ \cite[Lemma 2]{HMS_GEN}, and $\mathcal{N}$ is called generic if every single network in $\mathcal{N}$ contains (strictly) fewer elements than the dimension of the realizability set of $\mathcal{N}$ \cite[Definition 1]{HMS_GEN}.
 It follows from \cite[Lemma 2]{HMS_GEN} that almost all networks from a given generic network class are \emph{minimal} in the sense that their impedance cannot be realized by a network containing strictly fewer elements.\footnote{More precisely, the set of impedances in the realizability set that can be realized with strictly fewer elements is a subset of the realizability set whose codimension is at least one.}

-\begin{definition}[Generating/ minimal generating sets] Let $\mathcal{Z}_{m,n}$ be the set of impedances realized by series-parallel networks containing at most $m$ capacitors and $n$ inductors; and let $\mathcal{Z}_{M} = \cup_{m,n \mid m + n = M} \mathcal{Z}_{m,n}$ be the set of impedances realized by series-parallel networks containing at most $M$ energy storage elements.